-Bhagavan Ram, the eldest of four brothers, was born to King Dashrath and Mother Kaushalya of the Surya vansh dynasty during Treta Yug.
-He was born at noon when the sun was at its peak and shining brightly as it too wanted to welcome the new heir in this world.
-The festival of Ram Navami continues to be celebrated today with great warmth and joy to welcome the birth of Bhagavan Ram in our homes and hearts.
+The beloved Bhagavan Ram, born to King Dashrath and Mother Kaushalya of the Suryavansh dynasty during the Treta Yug, is the eldest of four brothers.
+The sun shone brightly on the day of his birth, welcoming the new heir into this world.
+Even today, we celebrate the festival of Ram Navami with warmth and joy and welcome him into our homes and hearts.

 The beautiful and inspiring life story of Bhagavan Ram is captured in the historic epic Ramayan by the great Sage Valmiki.
 Ramcharitmanas by Goswami Tulsidas is the most outstanding and popular among the various versions and retellings of the epic saga.

 Sage Valmiki declares, "There is no one in the world who is not a surrendered devotee of Ram."

 Reflecting on Sage Valmiki's words, Saint Tulsidas asks,